Why You Should Keep Armenian String Cheese In Your Fridge

 But what if it did?
 The best thing you could wish for is that your roommate left a hefty chunk of Armenian string cheese in the cheese drawer.

 So what actually is Armenian string cheese?

-Armenian string cheese, also called Chechil, is a white cheese typically made of goat’s or sheep’s milk, studded with nigella seeds.
+Armenian string cheese is a white cheese typically made of goat’s or sheep’s milk, studded with nigella seeds.
 Far superior to the rubbery stick string cheeses packed in lunch boxes, it comes in a thick, circular braid, which is then unwound to create stringy shreds, perfect for eating by the handful.
 Nuran Chavushian, owner of Sevan Bakery, an Armenian and Middle Eastern market in Watertown, Massachusetts -- a town bordering Boston known for its significant Armenian community -- describes it as similar to very fresh mozzarella, but saltier, with the seeds adding a slight crunch.
 As any Armenian knows, it’s a mezze staple.

 It originated in Armenia and spread after genocide refugees brought it to Syria and beyond in 1915, according to Armenian Food: Fact, Fiction & Folklore.

 Armenian string cheese is made from drained and then heated, seasoned milk curds.
 To form the strings the curds are kneaded once warm enough, pulled into a rope, and then plaited into its signature shape.
 Finally, it’s ripened in a brine.

 How should I serve it?